srdg/website/content/about.md

 ### What have I done?

 Currently, I am placed as an Associate Software Engineer at [RBEI](https://www.bosch.in/).
 Previously, I have collaborated with [ThetaOne Labs](http://thetaonelab.com/) and [VIR Softech](https://www.virsoftech.com/) to provide deep-learning based solutions.
-As for academics, I am a graduate in Computer Science and Engineering from [Jalpaiguri Government Engineering College](https://jgec.ac.in).
+As for academics, I am an undergraduate in Computer Science and Engineering from [Jalpaiguri Government Engineering College](https://jgec.ac.in).

 ### What else?